 Hospice and Palliative Medicine Fellowship (Minnesota)

-The Hospice and Palliative Medicine Fellowship at Mayo Clinic in Rochester was established in 2007 and accepted its first fellow in 2008.
-It is anticipated that one fellow will complete this program annually.
+The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Rochester was established in 2007 and accepted its first fellow in 2008.
+Since 2008, we have grown to our current size of accepting three fellows each year.